 The penalty’s purpose is to compel you to begin shelling out for taxes.
 It’s immaterial that you’re fortunate to have more than enough other income from pensions, dividends and Social Security to cover your foreseeable retirement needs and would just as soon postpone RMDs for at least several years beyond 2017, so the money continues growing tax-deferred inside your IRA.

 Penalties aside, it could prove costly to delay the first RMD until early 2018 and then also have to make a second RMD later that year.
 Even if you make that first RMD before the April 1 deadline and thus avoid the 50% tax penalty, the boost to income for 2018 from two payouts could push you into a higher bracket and cause more to be siphoned off for taxes than if you had made your first RMD during 2017.

 Moreover, because of your higher income, more of your Social Security benefits for 2018 could be lost to taxes and you might find yourself paying higher Medicare Part B and D premiums.
 Another drawback: Doubling up in 2018 might cause you to forfeit a valuable tax benefit.
 Many states authorize an exemption for a sizable part of money removed from IRAs and other retirement plans.
 For instance, New York exempts as much as $20,000 for each spouse.
 But such exemptions are on the basis of per year, not per distribution.

-Julian Block writes and practices law in Larchmont, NY, and was formerly with the IRS as a special agent (criminal investigator).
-His previous blogs were Hitting Home and Sell or Sweat?
+Julian Block writes and practices law in Larchmont, New York, and was formerly with the IRS as a special agent (criminal investigator).
+His previous articles were Hitting Home and Sell or Sweat?
 This article is excerpted from Julian Block’s Year-Round Tax Savings, available at JulianBlockTaxExpert.com.
 Follow Julian on Twitter @BlockJulian.